PyWavelets/pywt/doc/source/index.rst

 PyWavelets - Discrete Wavelet Transform in Python
 =================================================

-PyWavelets is a free Open Source wavelet transform software for the Python_ programming language.
-It is written in Python, Cython and C for a mix of easy and powerful high-level interface and the best performance.
+PyWavelets is free and Open Source wavelet transform software for the Python_ programming language.
+It combines a simple high level interface with low level C and Cython performance.

-PyWavelets is very easy to start with and use.
+PyWavelets is very easy to use and get started with.
 Just install the package, open the Python interactive shell and type:

   .. sourcecode:: python

     >>> import pywt
     >>> cA, cD = pywt.dwt([1, 2, 3, 4], 'db1')

 Voilà!
-Computing wavelet transforms never before has been so simple :)
+Computing wavelet transforms has never been so simple :)

 Main features
 -------------